It's Your Choice 2006

 you are interested in.
 Contact the plan directly if you have specific

 questions regarding the dental coverage or dental providers.

 Remember that there will be restrictions on dental providers that

 you may use, just as there are restrictions on providers you may

-	access for medical care under the alternate plans.
+access for medical care under the plan you select.
 It is possible

 that the plan does not have a participating dentist in your county.

 In that case, the plan will not be "qualified" in that

 county and you may have to travel to see a plan dentist.